What are the best beaches in Crete, Greece, many ask us!

 Stavros Beach Crete, Chania

 Initially, Stavros beach was a small fishing village before it became a tourist resort.
-It is on the northern side of Akrotiri peninsula.
+It is on the northern side of the Akrotiri peninsula.

 Stavros is a sandy beach, which formed within a circular bay and has pink, blue waters.
 The sea is shallow, thus ideal for children swimming.